 c) Money Back Policy

 Net10 has a 7 Days Conditional Money Back Policy.
-If Customer is not satisfied with his/her service within 7 days of purchasing that service, he/she may cancel and will be issued a full refund less any applicable license/control panel fees.
+If the Customer is not satisfied with his/her service within 7 days of purchasing that service, he/she may cancel and will be issued a full refund, less any applicable license/control panel fees.
 The exceptions to this are the following:

-- Customer account is cancelled due to a violation of our TOS/AUP.
+- The Customer account is canceled due to a violation of our TOS/AUP.

-- A refund is requested due to limitations of Customer’s technical knowledge that keep him/her from properly operating a VPS or other product or service offered by Net10 and purchased by Customer.
+- A refund is requested due to limitations of the Customer’s technical knowledge that keep him/her from properly operating a VPS or other product or service offered by Net10 and purchased by the Customer.

-- A refund is requested due to infrequent or non-use of Customer’s service.
+- A refund is requested due to infrequent or non-use of the Customer’s service.